anicolaspp/ojai-testing/README.md

 ```

 Notice that by implementing `JavaOjaiTesting` we gain access to the same constructs, `connection()` and `documentStore()` and from here we just write our normal Java tests using the testing framework of your choice.

+## Cross Build

+This project is cross built for Scala `2.11.8` and `2.12.8`.
+Make sure you select the right version for your Scala.